sanchito59/anagrams_antigrams/README.md

 1. Click [here](https://github.com/exampleUsername/example-project-title.git) to go to the repository location where you will find the clone/download menu.

  2. Navigate to the directory (folder) that contains your browser's downloads.
- 3. Double-click on **Project Title** directory (folder).
+ 3. Double-click on **Anagram Detector** directory (folder).
  4. Open directory contents by extracting/unzipping documents from folder.
- 5. Run index.html.
+ 5. In the terminal/command line, and with NPM and Ruby 2.5.1 installed, and within the folder, run `bundle install`.
+ 6. Finally, run `ruby script.rb` to use **Anagram Detector**.

 #### Clone:

  1. To clone the repository, from your terminal or command line enter: "git clone  https://github.com/exampleUsername/example-project-title.git"
- 2. Once the repository finishes downloading you will need to install the packaged modules.
+ 2. Once the repository finishes downloading you will need to navigate to it in the terminal/command line.

-#### Install:
-In order to use **Project Title** you will need to install the dependenices required to run it.
-Once you have cloned or zipped the file from Github, in your terminal or command line do the following:

-from _C:\Users\exampleUser\exampleCloneLocation\example-project-title>_
-1. npm install
-2. npm run build

-Step 1 will install all of the dependencies used to develop **Project Title**.
-Step 2 will build the project, performing any necessary building/prep tasks.

-**_If you are using Mac OS, you must change:_**

-_"'start': 'npm run build & webpack-dev-server --open --mode development',"_
-**_to_**
-_"'start': 'npm run build; webpack-dev-server --open --mode development',"_
+ 5. With NPM and Ruby 2.5.1 installed, and within the folder, run `bundle install`.
+ 6. Finally, run `ruby script.rb` to use **Anagram Detector**.

 - - - -